beets3d/FutureMakers/docs/projects/keyboard_cap/index.md

 # Keyboard Cap Design Project
 ## Abstract

 This hands-on project guides you through the process of designing and creating your own custom Donut-themed keyboard cap using digital sculpting and 3D printing.
 You'll learn how to conceptualize a playful donut design, refine it in Nomad Sculpt and/or Fusion 360, and produce a unique keycap for your mechanical keyboard.
-This project blends creativity, digital modeling, and practical prototyping.
+This project your blends creativity, digital modeling, and practical prototyping.

 ---